 Do something life-changing and become a volunteer ethics teacher.
-You’ll be rewarded with a unique development opportunity while supporting children to think logically, disagree respectfully and use evidence and reasoning to make decisions rather than act out of habit or peer pressure.
+You’ll be rewarded with a unique development opportunity while supporting children to listen empathetically, disagree respectfully, build on each other’s ideas and use evidence and reasoning to make decisions rather than act out of habit or peer pressure.
 Teach ethics and you’ll be helping children develop important skills for life.

-If you have a rapport with children and a keen interest in learning and are available to run a short class at a set time each week, then ethics teaching may be the volunteer opportunity for you.
+If you have a rapport with children and an interest in learning and are available to run a short class at a set time each week, then ethics teaching may well be the volunteer opportunity for you.

 You’ll need to have a current CV (or resume) ready to submit with your application (or click here for an explanation and CV template.)